kinow/kinoshita.eti.br/notes/tdigest/java-python.md

 modified to have partial aggregations as values (to speed up calculating the sums of bins/segments).
-Red Black Trees are not strictly balanced, with faster insertion, but slower search times than the AVL Tree, so the Python library has probably some disadvantage in using a Red Black Tree.
+Red Black Trees are not strictly balanced, with faster insertion, but slower search times than the AVL Tree, so the Python library has probably some disadvantage for using a Red Black Tree (it's also not clear if the complexity is the same since it is a Red Black Tree modified to have aggregated values instead of simple values as the textbook implementations).

 ### Application Programming Interface (API)